zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

   -  Operation = Name of the operation, which can be update (patch) or upgrade.
 In this example, we will select ***Upgrade***.
   -  Type to filter = Selection criteria to highlight only those targets which qualify the selection, such as database naming.

-4. In this page, we will provide ***new Oracle Home location***, select which ***tasks*** can be performed, select ***credential model***, provide ***log file location*** under options and select any   ***custom scripts*** to run as part of the operation.
+4. In this page, we will provide ***new Oracle home location***, select which ***tasks*** can be performed, select ***credential model***, provide ***log file location*** under options and select any   ***custom scripts*** to run as part of the operation.

   ![](images/41.png " ")

   In the above page, we have opted to ***Migrate Listener*** and ***Update Database*** by selecting the check box.
 This automatically takes care of Task 7 and Task 8 of the lab exercise.
-Deployment of new Oracle Home doesn't impact existing target and hence its scheduled to run immediately.
+Deployment of new Oracle home doesn't impact existing target and hence its scheduled to run immediately.
 We can schedule it to run at a later time by selecting later in start schedule and providing new time to run this operation.

-  Once deployment of new Oracle Home is complete, we can change the schedule of the Deployment Procedure for migrate listener and update database to execute the tasks immediately.
+  Once deployment of new Oracle home is complete, we can change the schedule of the Deployment Procedure for migrate listener and update database to execute the tasks immediately.

-5. We can validate our entries (new Oracle Home, log file location, credentials) of previous page and validate the desired operation.
+5. We can validate our entries (new Oracle home, log file location, credentials) of previous page and validate the desired operation.
 Validation acts as a precheck before we submit the main operation.
 There are two validation modes Quick and Full.
 We can select either of these.
 Full validation mode submits a deployment procedure.

   ![](images/43.png " ")